sink772/javaee-tokens/README.md

 ## Usage

-You can include this package from JCenter by adding the following dependency in your `build.gradle`.
+You can include this package from [Maven Central](https://search.maven.org/search?q=g:com.github.sink772%20a:javaee-tokens) by adding the following dependency in your `build.gradle`.

 ```groovy
 implementation 'com.github.sink772:javaee-tokens:0.5.4'